NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/ProjectJson-Intro.md

 4. Project files are not modified, avoiding merge conflicts and file churn on commits.

-5. Hint paths are not being burned into the project files, fixing the ability to move projects around on disk, and retargeting problems.
+5. Hint paths are not being burned into the project files, fixing the ability to move projects around on disk, and re-targeting problems.

 6. Enabling the project system to evolve without being dependent on NuGet features.